Is Minerva Schools an accredited institution?

 If I sign up for the Visiting Scholar year, am I eligible to enroll at Minerva Schools?

-No. While Visiting Scholars will complete the same Foundation Year coursework, this is separate from Minerva’s undergraduate program.
-The Visiting Scholars year is not equivalent to admissions to the Minerva School’s undergraduate program.
+No. While Visiting Scholars will complete the same Foundation Year coursework, this is separate from Minerva’s undergraduate program and the Visiting Scholars year is not equivalent to admissions to the Minerva School’s undergraduate program.
+There will be an application window upon completion of Visiting Scholars Year during which Scholars can apply for the undergraduate program, if they wish.

 If I am selected as a Visiting Scholar, will Minerva sponsor my F-1 or J-1 visa application?

-No. The Visiting Scholars Year is not a residential program and is not intended to qualify any student for the F-1 (student) or J-1 (scholar) visa category.
+Not at this time.
+The Visiting Scholars Year is currently not a residential program and is not intended to qualify any student for the F-1 (student) or J-1 (scholar) visa category.
+We are exploring the possibility to have interested scholars attend in-residence and will update this section when we have more information.

 Is financial aid available for Visiting Scholars?

-No. Minerva does not provide financial aid for the Visiting Scholar year.
-Students are encouraged to search for external resources.
+No. Minerva does not provide financial aid for Visiting Scholars.
+Students who need financial aid are encouraged to search for external resources.

 For additional questions, please email firstname.lastname@example.org.